Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/index.md

 ![MacOS Network Manager Settings](../../static/images/macosnetwork.png)

-After plugging it in we should automatically see our ethernet connection:
+After plugging the Raspberry Pi in we should automatically see our ethernet connection:

 ![Updated Network Settings](<../../static/images/updatednetwork.png>)